openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 62: Fan Purge Cool

 Fan Purge Cool
-Fan purge period for Cool modeThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtFan purge period for Cool mode</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 90 may be set.

 The manufacturer defined default value is ```0```.